AlexaH88/pianotes/README.md

   ![Nav Bar](assets/images/nav-bar.png)

-  - The navigation bar includes five clickable links, allowing the user to easily access the four pages on the site:
+  - The navigation bar includes four clickable links, allowing the user to easily access the three pages on the site:
-    - Horizon GamePedia site name (links to the About The Games home page)
+    - PiaNotes site name (links to the Play home page)
-    - About The Games page
-    - Game Developer History page
+    - Play page
-    - Machine Catalogue page
+    - Sheet Music page
-    - Sign Up page
+    - Instructions page

   - In order to make navigation easier for the user, the navigation bar is in a fixed position, meaning that it remains at the top of the page as the user scrolls down.

   - The navigation bar follows the same style and size as the footer, and appears in the same format on all four pages - this allows for consistency throughout the site.

-  - A hover effect of the text turning white is included, allowing the user to understand that the link is clickable.
-Once the link has been clicked, the text remains white to indicate to the user which page they find themselves on.
+  - A hover effect of the text turning purple is included, allowing the user to understand that the link is clickable.
+Once the link has been clicked, the text remains pruple to indicate to the user which page they find themselves on.

   - The navigation bar was created with HTML and CSS only and is fully responsive across devices.
     ![Responsive Nav Bar](assets/images/nav-bar-responsive.png)